fmidev/deuce-nowcasting/README.md

 |`combine_prediction_uncertainties.py`|Extract epistemic and aleatoric variances, use them to estimate predictive variance, which is sampled using spatially-correlated noise and saved|$\mathbf{\hat{y}}^{\text{ens}}$|
 |`extract_mean_prediction.py`|Extract and save the ensemble mean|$\mathbf{\hat{y}}_{\text{mean}}$|

-Assuming that you have the inputs rightly named in the locations specified and the , these scripts are run using
+Assuming that you have the inputs rightly named in the locations specified, these scripts are run using

 ```bash
 python extract_mean_prediction.py -i data/deuce_nowcasts/deuce-raw.hdf5